Beijing records coldest morning in more than five decades

-BEIJING (XINHUA) - The mercury dipped to minus 19.6 deg C at a meteorological station in the south of Beijing on Thursday (Jan 7) morning as a strong cold wave swept the city, marking the coldest morning in the Chinese capital since 1966.
+BEIJING • The mercury dipped to minus 19.6 deg C at a meteorological station in the south of Beijing as a strong cold wave swept the city, marking the coldest morning in the Chinese capital since 1966.

-On early Thursday morning, half of Beijing's 20 national-level meteorological stations registered their lowest ever early-January temperatures, according to the Beijing Municipal Meteorological Station.
+Early yesterday morning, half of Beijing's 20 national-level meteorological stations registered their lowest-ever early January temperatures, according to the Beijing Municipal Meteorological Station.

 The cold wave has gripped Beijing since Wednesday, bringing drastic temperature drops and strong winds.

-As of Thursday morning, the city's weather authorities had maintained blue alerts for continuous low temperatures and heavy winds, the lowest level in China's four-tier colour-coded warning system.
+As at yesterday morning, the city's weather authorities had maintained blue alerts for continuous low temperatures and strong winds, the lowest level in China's four-tier colour-coded warning system.

 The authorities have also advised the public to take precautions against the cold weather.